natancox/stardog-docs/src/docs/spring.html.md

 integration uses the template design pattern for abstracting standard boilerplate away from application developers.

-As of version 2.1.2, Stardog Spring can be included via Maven with "com.complexible.stardog:stardog-spring:2.1.2", after running the local Maven install.
+Stardog Spring can be included via Maven with "com.complexible.stardog:stardog-spring:2.1.2", after running the local Maven install.
 Embedded server is still supported, but via providing an implementatino of the Provider interface.
 This enables users of the embedded server to have full control over how to use the embedded server.